mikemckiernan/NeMo-Guardrails/docs/user-guides/configuration-guide.md

     Specifying approximately 25% of `chunk_size` provides a good compromise.
   - `50`

+* - streaming.enabled
+  - When set to `True`, the toolkit executes output rails in streaming mode.

+  - `False`

 * - streaming.stream_first
   - When set to `False`, the toolkit applies the output rails to the chunks before streaming them to the client.
     If you set this field to `False`, you can avoid streaming chunks of blocked content.